aruba/aoscx-ansible-dcn-workflows/README.md

 #### Playbook Prerequisites
 - All prerequisites defined above in [Prerequisites](https://github.com/aruba/aoscx-ansible-dcn-workflows#prerequisites)
-- This playbook uses playbook variables therefore it's only necessary for the inventory file to include all the [necessary REST API connection variables](https://github.com/aruba/aoscx-ansible-role#inventory-variables) for the aoscx_role.
+- This playbook uses playbook variables therefore it's only necessary for the inventory file to include all the [necessary SSH connection variables](https://developer.arubanetworks.com/aruba-aoscx/docs/using-the-aos-cx-ansible-collection#sshcli-modules) for the [aoscx Collection](https://developer.arubanetworks.com/aruba-aoscx/docs/using-the-aos-cx-ansible-collection).
 - Out-of-Band management connection to management port on AOS-CX switches
   - Ansible control machine should be reachable from device OOBM